yeskunall/docs/deploy-digital-ocean.md

 [DigitalOcean](https://www.digitalocean.com/) is a popular hosting provider that delivers a high quality service.
 This guide shows how to deploy Manifest using DigitalOcean App Platform, a service to deploy apps with very few infrastructure configuration.

-First, log in on create an account on DigitalOcean.
+First, log in or create an account on DigitalOcean.

 Then click on the "Create" button on the top menu, and select "App Platform" in the dropdown menu.

 ## Link the source provider

-In our example we are deploying a Manifest backend hosted in [GitHub](https://github.com/) but you can get it from other sources too like GitLab or Docker Hub ([see Docker config here](./deploy.md#docker)).
+In our example we are deploying a Manifest backend hosted in [GitHub](https://github.com/) but you can get it from other sources too, like GitLab or Docker Hub ([see Docker config here](./deploy.md#docker)).

 ![DigitalOcean source selection](./assets/images/deploy/do1.png)